-The AE20125 function generator optionally comes with an USB interface, which can be used to control all of it's functions.
-The USB driver creates a virtual serial (COM) port, this makes integration in own tools and applications very easy.
+The AE20125 function generator optionally comes with an USB interface which can be used to control all of its functions and read out the measured values.
+The USB driver creates a virtual serial (COM) port..
+This makes integration with external tools and applications very easy.